profile photo

 I am a Research Fellow at the University of Oxford, working with ʻŌiwi Parker Jones and Philip Torr.
-My work focuses on multimodal machine learning for applications in neuroscience.
+I am also a member of the ELLIS Society.
+I am passionate about advancing multimodal machine learning by creating models that are adaptable and trustworthy.

-I completed my PhD in Artificial Intelligence at the University of Amsterdam, advised by Maarten de Rijke and Paul Groth.
-I also hold an MSc in AI from KU Leuven and a BSc in Computational Linguistics from Novosibirsk State University.
+I earned my PhD in Artificial Intelligence at the University of Amsterdam, advised by Maarten de Rijke and Paul Groth.
+Before that, I obtained a MSc in AI from KU Leuven where I was advised by Marie-Francine Moens.

 Email / Scholar / GitHub / Bsky / X